Skip to main content

 Configuring PostgreSQL CDC replication slots and publications

-Replication is a key feature in database management systems that allows the synchronization of data between multiple database instances.
-It is commonly used for various purposes, such as high availability, disaster recovery, and data distribution.
-In some replication setups, publication slots are used to control the flow of changes between the master and replica databases.
+Replication is a key feature in database management systems that synchronizes data between multiple database instances.
+Database teams use replication for high availability, disaster recovery, and data distribution.
+In some replication setups, publication slots allow you to control the flow of changes between the primary and replica databases.

 note

-• In order to create a Publication, it is necessary to have superuser (or cloudsqlsuperuser) privileges, which will grant you the required CREATE permission.
+• To create a publication, ensure you have superuser (or cloudsqlsuperuser) privileges, which grants you the required CREATE permission.

 Replication slots configuration